Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-BBQ Jackfruit Nachos Ingredients
+BBQ Jackfruit Nachos Ingredient Highlights

-• Onion.
 Yellow onion preferred, but red, white, and sweet work as well.

-Really, the possibilities are endless here!
+As for the toppings, the possibilities are really endless here!

 Spice it up with some hot peppers, add some crunch with diced red onion, or add a creamy element with avocado.
 Whatever you typically like to include in your unique nacho recipe!